aerospike/aerospike-client-ruby/docs/client.md

 ### get(key, bin_names=[], options={})

-Using the key provided, reads a record from the database cluster .
+Using the key provided, reads a record from the database cluster  The method returns `nil` if the record does not exist.

 Parameters: